 The best option for most schools is to either eliminate on-campus living or to reduce it significantly.
 Some schools, such as Duke University, have already announced plans

-to limit its on-campus housing to first-year students and sophomores, thus reducing the numbers by about 30%.
+to limit their on-campus housing to first-year students and sophomores, thus reducing the numbers by about 30%.
 Ideally, no students would share a room, but that's unlikely to be the case in most situations.
-However, dorm suites with three or four students should not be allowed.
+However, dorm suites with three or four students should not be allowed and could cause colleges closing due to covid.

 2. Dining Halls are Dangerous